 Read more…

-In this article, we discuss “Frankenstein Migration” which is a new, framework-agnostic approach to the process of migration that allows using the same mechanism to migrate to pretty much any framework of your choice.
+The typical answer to such a problem is the migration of the application.
+However, all of the front-end frameworks are different.
+In this article, Denys Mishunov will show you “Frankenstein Migration” which is a new, framework-agnostic approach to the process of migration that allows using the same mechanism to migrate to pretty much any framework of your choice.

 Read more…

 Intersection information is needed for many reasons, such as lazy loading of images.
 But there’s so much more.
 It’s time to get a better understanding and different perspectives on the Intersection Observer API.
+In this article, Denys Mishunov is going to go out of the scroll darkness and talk about the modern way of lazy-loading resources.
+Not just lazy-loading images, but loading any asset for that matter.
+And the technique he is going to talk about today is capable of much more than just lazy-loading assets.
 Ready?

 Read more…